SophieWardle/Dizplai-Polling/README.md

 ![Command line running project](running.png)

 1. Navigate to project directory in the terminal: `cd Dizplai-Polling`
+- (it might be `cd Dizplai-Polling-main` depending on how it is saved)
 2. Navigate into the API folder: `cd api`
 3. Start app.js: `node app.js`